 Time frames to get the license:

-Although people/offices will try to convince you that they can get your setup up and running within 6 months (or less), we will refrain from making any promises for obvious reasons.
-It’s in the discretion of the national regulator to approve, ask questions or even reject any application depending on its complexity and structure.
+Although people/offices will try to convince you that they can get your setup up and running within 4 months (or less), we will refrain from making any promises since it’s in the discretion of the national regulator to approve, ask questions or even reject any application depending on its complexity and structure.
+Usually our initial internal assessments are enough to identify problems (if any) in the early stages, thus maintaining excellent time frames.

 How allFX-Consult can step into this picture:

 allFX-Consult is a boutique forex consulting agency, catering to quality rather than quantity.
 For over a decade, our Directors have been connecting with some of the best individuals/professionals, service providers and brokers the industry has to offer so that we can meet any forex corporate challenge.

 Because of this, allFX-Consult always has a counterpart/partner for any corporate structure.
-Before connections take place, we thoroughly examine all possibilities.
+Before we make any recommendations, we thoroughly examine all possibilities.
 We’re chosen for being discreet, detail oriented and deadline driven.

 #forexlicense #offshorelicense #labuanforexlicense #forexib #whitelabel